laravel/docs/homestead.md

 You may specify a supported version of Elasticsearch, which may be a major version or an exact version number (major.minor.patch).
 The default installation will create a cluster named 'homestead'.
 You should never give Elasticsearch more than half of the operating system's memory, so make sure your Homestead machine has at least twice the Elasticsearch allocation.

+> {note} Since Homestead version 10.3.0 you need to use the exact version number (major.minor.patch) for Elasticsearch.

 > {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

 #### Neo4j